sensu/sensu-docs/content/sensu-go/5.3/installation/auth.md

 **1. Write an authentication provider configuration definition**

-Write an authentication provider configuration definition using the various [examples](#ldap-configuration-examples) and [specifications](#ldap-specification) in this guide.
+Write an authentication provider configuration definition.

+For standards-compliant Lightweight Directory Access Protocol tools like OpenLDAP, see the [LDAP configuration examples](#ldap-configuration-examples) and [specification](#ldap-specification).
+For Microsoft Active Directory, see the [AD configuration examples](#active-directory-configuration-examples) and [specification](#active-directory-authentication).

 **2. Apply the configuration using sensuctl**